5 Ways to Build a Strong Client-Contractor Relationship

-When reviewing responses to your RFP, consider the ability of each contractor to perform the necessary project requirements.
+When reviewing responses to your RFP, consider the ability of each independent professional to perform the necessary project requirements.
 You want to make sure the person you choose to engage with has the knowledge, expertise, and resources needed to complete the job.

 It’s also important to think about the solution they propose.
 Is it realistic based on your budget and current operating procedures?
 Once you’ve identified a few possible candidates, consider conducting in-person interviews and taking a look at samples of work in order to make sure you have the right fit for your project.

-When discussing and writing an SOW, be sure to include responsibilities on your end such as background resource materials that may need to be provided, access to systems and data if applicable, and reasonable timelines for review periods.
+When discussing and writing a SOW, be sure to include responsibilities on your end such as background resource materials that may need to be provided, access to systems and data if applicable, and reasonable timelines for review periods.
 Keep in mind that there are a lot of shared responsibilities between you and the independent professional that need to be discussed and written down in order to successfully complete a project.
-An SOW sets the foundation for good communication, so take time to discuss details and define an SOW that will work for both you and the independent professional.
+A SOW sets the foundation for good communication, so take time to discuss details and define a SOW that will work for both you and the independent professional.